aya222222/aya222222.github.io/content/post/error-0644/index.md

 But I got this error:

 ```
-But I got this eeror :Permissions 0644 for 'secret-key.pub' are too open.
+Permissions 0644 for 'secret-key.pub' are too open.
+It is required that your private key files are NOT accessible by others.
+This private key will be ignored.

 ```

 To fix this, I run this command on terminal.